sustainers/sustainers.github.io/about.md

     <h2 class="text-center mb-4 tealdark">Organizers</h2>

     <p>Sustain is open source, and anyone can join.
-However, there tends to be a core group involved in organizing the events and work.</p>
+However, there tends to be a core group involved in organizing the events and work.
+We operate through rough consensus.
+We prioritize delegating decision making to working groups and small groups in our community.</p>

     <div class="container">
       <div class="row justify-content-center">